xalkan00/Digital-electronics-1/Labs/04-segment/README.md

 | E | 1110 | 0 | 1 | 1 | 0 | 0 | 0 | 0 |
 | F | 1111 | 0 | 1 | 1 | 1 | 0 | 0 | 0 |

+## 2) Seven-segment display decoder.
+Submit:

+ ####  Listing of VHDL architecture from source file hex_7seg.vhd with syntax highlighting.

+ ####  Listing of VHDL stimulus process from testbench file tb_hex_7seg.vhd with syntax highlighting.

+ ####  Screenshot with simulated time waveforms; always display all inputs and outputs.

+ ####  Listing of VHDL code from source file top.vhd with 7-segment module instantiation.

 ## 3) LED(7:4) indicators.
 Submit:

+####  Truth table and listing of VHDL code for LEDs(7:4) with syntax highlighting,

    Turn LED(4) on if input value is equal to 0, ie "0000"

    Turn LED(5) on if input value is greater than 9